 Best for iPhone users

-Since Apple were kind of responsible for creating this insanely competitive market, it makes sense that they would put plenty of emphasis on making some of the best wireless earbuds money can buy.
+Since Apple was kind of responsible for creating this insanely competitive market, it makes sense that they would put plenty of emphasis on making some of the best wireless earbuds money can buy.
 Although the Airpods haven’t been iterated on as much as some other established brands, the Apple Airpods Pro introduce some incredibly efficient active noise cancelling to what is already one of the best sounding pair of earbuds on the market.

-Compared to their predecessors, the Apple AirPods Pro generously ship with a range of ear-tips so you can find the perfect seal, reiterating the renewed focus on noise cancelling along with better sound quality thanks to a spatial audio mode, and better integration with Siri thanks to the more efficienct H1 Chip.
+Compared to their predecessors, the Apple AirPods Pro generously ship with a range of ear-tips so you can find the perfect seal, reiterating the renewed focus on noise cancelling along with better sound quality thanks to a spatial audio mode, and better integration with Siri thanks to the more efficient H1 Chip.

 However, they do have that ugly stem design, which makes implementing touch controls a bit more difficult.
-Instead, you squeeze the stem to activate Siri so you can command your device’s smart assistant to do things like answer calls, skip tracks, and adjust volume.
+Instead, you squeeze the stem to activate Siri so you can command your device’s smart assistant to do things like answer calls, skip tracks, and adjust the volume.
 This adds an extra step to playback control.

 You’re also only getting 4.5-5 hours on a single charge, although the charging case can give you an extra 19 hours of battery life with just 5 minutes giving you enough juice for 1 hour.
 The IPX4 water resistance also isn’t too impressive when compared to other, more activity-friendly rivals.

 Pros: Some of the best noise cancelling around; works seamlessly in the Apple ecosystem; very comfortable fit with the right tips; great for phone calls; nicely balanced sound and great audio quality; charging case supports Qi-based wireless charging.

 Cons: There’s better sound and battery life on other rivals; only an IPX4 rating, so not as water resistant and sweat resistant as some alternatives.

 Best design & touch controls